ahzs645/obsidian-audio-notes/README.md

 end: 2025-10-25T21:10:12.000Z
 ```

-In [Obsidian Bases](https://help.obsidian.md/bases), configure your Calendar view with:
+If you still want to pipe the data into [Obsidian Bases](https://help.obsidian.md/bases), configure the Calendar view with:

 - **Start date property:** `start_date`
 - **End date property:** `end_date`

-Use the `start_time` / `end_time` fields for Dataview tables or templates, while the ISO `start` / `end` fields remain available if/when Calendar Bases begins supporting full datetime properties.
-Dragging events on the calendar continues to update note frontmatter automatically, and `tags: [meeting]` stay in place for filtering by job/project.
+`start_time` / `end_time` remain available for Dataview tables or templates, and the ISO `start` / `end` values are there for future integrations.
+Dragging events inside Bases continues to update note frontmatter automatically, while the built-in Audio Notes calendar stays in sync whenever metadata changes.

 ## How to Use the Plugin